AyushJam/AyushJam/README.md

-- 👋 Hi, I’m @AyushJam
+- 👋 Hi, I’m @AyushJam, studying at IIT Madras.
-- 👀 I’m interested in Electrical and Computer Engineering, playing piano and reading!
+- 👀 I’m interested in Electrical and Computer Engineering, playing the keyboard and reading!
-- 🌱 I’m currently learning Computer Organization among many other subjects.
+- 🌱 I’m currently learning Signal Processing in general, particularly images and mathematics.
 - 📫 How to reach me?
 Here's my email - ayushjamdar@gmail.com

 <!---